trondhindenes/Ansible-Auto-Generated-Modules/README.md

 The following option must be set to "true" (one-time setting) on the target node in order to allow direct invocation of DSC resource: "AutoConfigureLcm".
 This disables DSC push/pull functionality, so make sure you're not using that.

-Auto-generating help content in the corresponding .py file is in progress...
+Auto-generating help content in the corresponding .py file is in progress and will be improved (for example, the current implementation doesn't provide info about valid option values).